 - As a class, brainstorm a list of questions that highlight various points of controversy or debate within the issue.
-If applicable, this can be related to the initial prior-knowledge/KWL activity. - Are we in danger of running out of energy?
-In what ways might our sources of energy need to change to meet the world's demands?
+If applicable, this can be related to the initial prior-knowledge/KWL activity. - If performance-enhancing drugs have been used for thousands of years, why are we suddenly caring so much about their usage in sports?

-The questions might address the current realm for debate related to a specific type of energy production like:
+The questions might address the current realm for debate related to performance-enhancing drugs, e.g.: